 “I am a work in progress”.

 Embrace your imperfections.
-You won’t always get things right, you won’t always have your marbles together, and that’s okay.
+You won’t always get things right, and you won’t always have your marbles together, and that’s okay.

 Mindset Shift #4: Set Healthy Boundaries

 You cannot serve from an empty cup.
 Having healthy boundaries is so important, not only in your personal life but also in your business with your clients and colleagues.